masterkram/bytehub/docs/Study-Notes/Module-6/AI/2-optimization/search.md

 # Search

 ## Path Finding :round_pushpin:
-+ Search space: set of all reachable states from the initial state.
++ `Search space`: set of all reachable states from the initial state.
-+ Search tree or graph: possible action sequences from the initial state.
++ `Search tree or graph`: possible action sequences from the initial state.
-+ Search strategy: the process of how nodes are traversed.
++ `Search strategy`: the process of how nodes are traversed.

 Evaluation measures:
-+ time complexity
++ `time complexity`
-+ space complexity
++ `space complexity`
-+ completeness: does it find a solution if there is one.
++ `completeness`: does it find a solution if there is one.
-+ optimality: does it find the optimal solution.
++ `optimality`: does it find the optimal solution.

 ## Search Strategies :evergreen_tree: